IGN: Other sections

 In 2000, Snowball.com purchased an E-federation called the Internet Wrestling Organization (IWO).
 Since Snowball owned both IWO and IGN, IWO would go on to become IGNs first official E-Fed, even doing a column on the website.
 The IGN For Men section officially closed down on October 2, 2001, and is no longer updated.
 IGN has sites such as IGN Stars and AskMen.com that fulfil much of the function of the old IGN For Men site.
 IGN Wrestling met its end in early 2002 when many of the staff departed.
 Interviews with professional wrestling personalities and coverage of wrestling games have been folded into IGN Sports, headed by Jon Robinson.
 IGN Sci-Fi: Largely dead since 2002, this section of the site included movie news, comic book reviews, anime coverage and other associated items.
 It has since been discontinued.
-The site, SciFI.ign.com redirects to the recently created SciFiBrain.ign.com, which covers some of the content of the old Sci-Fi site.

 In 2002, IGN launched a dedicated video game FAQs site specifically designed to host user-submitted guides.
 This was launched following the cancellation of affiliation with GameFAQs.
 In 2004, IGN launched GameStats, which was intended to be a more unbiased rating network, as it takes in scores from every corporate-owned game rating site and averages them all into one score to give a general idea of the quality of a game.
 IGN also launched Direct2Drive.com in 2004.
 Its primary focus is selling digital downloads of full PC and Mac video games, as well as anime, comics and game guides.
 In 2005, IGN launched its comics site, which is devoted to not just the staple Marvel and DC titles, but also manga, graphic novels, statues and toys.